 Amy joined Canyon Concert Ballet as a Company dancer in 1993.
 She began teaching for the school in 1995, and loves working with students and helping them to be the best dancers they can be.
 In fact, many current Company dancers started in her Ballet 1, 2, and 3 classes.
 She received her dance training from Colorado Ballet, Boston Ballet, and Ballet West, and has received instructor training in both the Royal Academy of Dance and Vaganova styles.
 Amy also choreographs ballets, solos, and contemporary ballet pieces for CCB’s Youth Ensemble.
 As well as teaching dance, Amy teaches sixth grade English at Lincoln Middle IB School.

-Young Dancer Program Coordinator and Instructor
+Young Dancer and Children’s Ballet Instructor

-Ballet Company Manager, Pre-professional Ballet Instructor, Choreographer & Artistic Advisor
+Pre-professional Ballet Instructor, Interim Artistic Director

 Children’s Ballet and Modern Instructor